gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 -   **Other information**: Additional information about the gift or materials such as who collected the materials, or who could be contacted to get more information.
--   **Text to be used as the source of the gift**: The exact wording that should appear in the **_Source_** field for Digital Archive items from the accession, for example "The Smith Family Collection".
+-   **Text to be used as the source of the gift**: The exact wording that should appear in the **_Source_** field for Digital Archive items from the accession, for example, "The Smith Family Collection".
 -   **Disposition of separated-out materials**: Yes or no to indicate if the donor wants to receive back any materials that the Library chooses not to include in the accession.